mcilloni/mcilloni.github.io/_posts/2023-10-25-install-arch-on-usb.md

 Omit the rootflags and rootfstype parameters if you are not using Btrfs.

-For ZFS:
+For ZFS, try something akin to the following:

 ```
 rw nvidia-drm.modeset=1 zfs=extzfs
 ```

-which relies on automatic `bootfs` detection to find the root dataset.
+which relies on automatic `bootfs` detection in order to find the root dataset.

 After this, edit the `/etc/mkinitcpio.conf` to add any extra modules and hooks required by the new system.

 You probably want to load `nvidia` KMS modules early, in order to avoid any issues when booting on systems with an NVIDIA discrete GPU.
-Notice that this may sometimes cause issues with buggy laptops with hybrid graphics, so remember this tradeoff in case you are hitting this issue.
+Notice that this may sometimes cause issues with buggy laptops with hybrid graphics, so remember this tradeoff in case you are incurring on this issue.

 ```
 MODULES=(nvidia nvidia_drm nvidia_uvm nvidia_modeset)